voilab/csv-parser/README.md

     'delimiter' => ';',
     'columns' => [
         'A as user' => new \voilab\csv\Optimizer(
-            function (string $data) {
+            // column function, same as when there's no optimizer function (string $data) {
                 return (int) $data;
             },
-            function (array $data) use ($database) {
+            // reduce function that uses the set of datas from the 1st function function (array $data) use ($database) {
                 $query = 'SELECT id, firstname FROM user WHERE id IN(?)';
                 $users = $database->query($query, array_unique($data));